boxblinkracer/xcode-testrail/README.md

 xcode-testrail is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 You usually only need to install the integration for your test targets.
 Open your podfile and add this to your test target.
+Also add the official Github repo as source to find the pod.

 ```bash
 target 'MyTestTarget' do